rubengamboa/4820-slides/ch02-relational-model.Rmd

 * A relation is a set of rows, so you can reorder the rows and still have the same relation
-* Since the attributes are names, you can also reorder the columns
+* Since the attributes are named, you can also reorder the columns

 <br>